Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-system-state-troubleshoot.md

 #### <a name="method-1-install-windows-server-backup-using-powershell"></a>Método 1: Instalar backup do Servidor do Windows utilizando o PowerShell

-Para instalar a Cópia de Segurança do Servidor do Windows utilizando o PowerShell, execute o comando abaixo:
+Para instalar a Cópia de Segurança do Servidor do Windows utilizando o PowerShell, executar o seguinte comando:

   ```powershell
   Install-WindowsFeature -Name Windows-Server-Backup